 - 1 (16 ounce) package package of extra firm tofu drained and pressed

-- 2 tablespoons olive oil divided
+- 2 tablespoons sunflower oil divided

-- 2 tablespoons corn starch or arrowroot powder
+- 2 tablespoons cornstarch

 - Pinch Himalayan sea salt To taste

-- Preheat oven to 400 degrees
+- Preheat oven to 400 degrees Fahrenheit.

 - Place tofu in oven and bake for 20 minutes.
 Flip tofu to the other side, and bake for an additional 20 minutes until tofu is crispy and beginning to brown.